wadwandelaar/ha-touristtaxes/README.md

 ## Reload data

+If you want to change the data in the JSON file just be careful and if you changed the file be sure to:<br>
-Developer Tools - Actions - touristtaxes.reload_data
+Developer Tools - Actions - touristtaxes.reload_data hit the button **Perform action**